What is Network configuration management?

 On small networks, checking each device for its configuration is a boring manual task.

 When your network grows, you will find it impossible to keep track of the settings of all of your devices.
 Remember, the changes needed to weaken your security might just be one factor in hundreds of settings that you would have to scour through.
 That can mean lots of pages to see all of the device settings and you are never going to remember the status of every single variable that controls how each of your network devices behaves.

 So, installing a configuration management tool is unavoidable.
 Unlike many types of network management tools, it is very difficult to find a decent configuration manager.
 There are not that many options available.
 So, we have dug deep and picked out ten options that will fulfill all of your network configuration management needs.
-Here is our list of the best network configuration management tools:

 Configuration managers enable you to keep track of the statuses and operations of your network devices.
 So a configuration manager needs to:

 - Backup configuration snapshots